Dotnet-Boxed/Templates/README.md

 1. Install the latest [.NET Core SDK](https://dot.net).
 2. Run `dotnet new --install "Boxed.Templates::*"` to install the project template.
 3. Run `dotnet new api --help` to see how to select the feature of the project.
-5. Run `dotnet new api --name "MyTemplate"` along with any other custom options to create a project from the template.
+5. Run `dotnet new api --name "MyProject"` along with any other custom options to create a project from the template.

 ## Release Notes and To-Do List